greatcyan/portfolio/README.md

 - Process Automation: Utilizing Power Apps and Power Automate to streamline workflows and enhance efficiency.

 ### Tech Stack
-- Programming Languages: Python, SQL, M Language, DAX, R, VBA
+- Programming Languages: Python, SQL, Power Query M Language, DAX, R, VBA
-- Tools: Dataverse, SQL Server, SAP, Excel, Power BI, Tableau, Power Apps, Power Automate
+- Tools: Advance Excel, Power BI, Power Apps, Power Automate, Dataverse, SQL Server, SAP, Tableau
+-
 <!--### Achievements
 I am proud to have received Kudos and appreciation from stakeholders for my work on the Revenue Analytics dashboard in Power BI, which has been instrumental in driving business decisions and strategies.-->